paarthd00/dotfiles/README.md

 1. Check for required dependencies (and offer to install `ripgrep`)
 2. Prompt for a theme
 3. Ask which components to set up (Zsh, Oh My Zsh, plugins, tmux)
-4. Link all dotfiles and apply the selected theme
+4. Link all configs and apply the selected theme
 5. Reload Sway or restart XMonad if running

 ---